huisunsh/personal-website/content/authors/admin/_index.md

 My research concerns the role of cognition in entrepreneurship, behavioral strategy, and social networks.

 - <u>Cognition X Entrepreneurship</u>: I combine computational modeling and qualitative methods to understand (a) how founders learn from a paucity of experience, (b) how founders' learning strategies influence the structure of mental models they acquire, which subsequently shape their decisions.
 - <u>Cognition X Behavioral strategy</u>: Stories and models are two primary ways that organizations coordinate the cognition of their members.
-Hence, I ask (c) what are the limits of coordination through language, and (d) what are the limits of coordination through algorithms.
+Hence, I ask (a) what are the limits of coordination through language, and (b) what are the limits of coordination through algorithms.
 - <u>Cognition X Social networks</u>: I study how individuals mentally organize their social connections.
 In particular, I find that independent of who you know, how you mentally organize who you know matters.

 As a mixed-methods scholar, I use a combination of quantitative, qualitative, and computational methods.
 You can find resources on automating surveys (Javascript), interactive network analysis (R), and network learning experiments (Python) on my [Github](https://github.com/huisunsh).
 I am a keen advocate for women in coding and reproducible research.